WilliamBZA/1DayDistributedSystemsThroughPlay/README.md

 ### This workshop is intended for:

-- Senior developers beginning to take steps into the world of distributed systems
+- Developers beginning to take steps into the world of distributed systems
 - Developers interested in learning IoT basics
 - Anyone that wants to learn how to make their existing microservices more scalable and fault tolerant